top of page

 Jerusha Kanyua was a visionary leader who saw education as the ultimate weapon against poverty, ignorance, and disease.
 She urged young people to wield a pen like a spear and a book like a shield, inspiring the establishment of key institutions in Ndagani, including schools, a polytechnic, and even an airstrip.

-In 2004, Egerton University initiated plans to establish a campus in Eastern Kenya, and after extensive consultations, Chuka was chosen as the ideal location.
+Prof. Dickson Nkonge Kagema says that Egerton University initiated plans in 2004 to establish a campus in Eastern Kenya, and after extensive consultations, Chuka was chosen as the ideal location.
 The campus opened in 2005, became a constituent college in 2007, and achieved full university status in 2013 as Kenya’s ninth public university.

-Today, with over 18,000 students from across the country and beyond, Chuka University is seen as the realization of Jerusha’s prophecy—her "birds" finally gathering in Ndagani.
-She remains a revered figure, celebrated as the spiritual matriarch of the institution and a symbol of education’s transformative power.
+Today, with over 18,000 students from across the country and beyond, Chuka University is seen as the realisation of Jerusha’s prophecy—her "birds" finally gathering in Nrealisation remains a revered figure, celebrated as the spiritual matriarch of the institution and a symbol of education’s transformative power.

 Jerusha Kanyua’s influence reshaped lives across Tharaka Nithi, Meru, and Embu counties, despite holding no formal leadership role in the PCEA.
 She championed a holistic gospel, blending faith with practical skills that empowered communities spiritually, socially, and economically.